 QSCORE – Profile Quality Criteria Evaluation

-NAME OF REFERNCE:
+NAME OF REFERENCE: Gullet 2012,Kinsey 2012, Hays 2012

-PROFILE(S):
+PROFILE(S): Hydronic Heaters

-DATE:
+DATE: 1/18/2023 SPECIATE 5.3

-PANEL:
+PANEL: George, Karl,Ying,Art,Amara,Mike,Madeleine,Tesh

 The Quality Criteria Factors (QSCORE) provide an evaluation framework to easily recognize and assign value points to indicators of a strong, well planned and executed study, which is presented in a complete and logical manner.
 The presentation of air emission profile data can be in the form of a peer-reviewed publication, or report.